-The minimum rent for work able families is based on the number of work-able adults in the family.
-If the tiered table tenant rent portion calculation results in a lower number than the minimum rent, the minimum rent amounts for work able families will prevail.
+The minimum rent for work-able families is based on the number of work-able adults in the family.
+If the tiered table tenant rent portion calculation results in a lower number than the minimum rent, the minimum rent amounts for work-able families will prevail.
 A family's rent portion calculation cannot be less than the minimum rent.
+The minimum rents were implemented in two phases.
+The minimum rent for a family with one work-able adult was \$200 in phase 1, and \$300 in phase 2.
+The minimum rent for a family with two or more work-able persons was \$350 in phase 1, and \$500 in phase 2.
+A third phase will be implemented beginning January 1, 2020.
+The minimum rent for a family with one work-able adult will be \$400.
+The minimum rent for a family with two or more work-able section with two or more work-able adult will be \$650.

 Hardship Request for an Exception to Minimum Rent

 SDHC recognizes that in some circumstances the minimum rent may create a financial hardship for families.
 All requests for the hardship exemption must be in writing.
 SDHC will review all relevant circumstances brought to SDHC's attention regarding financial hardship as it applies to the minimum rent.
 Gross income before exclusions will be considered for purposes of determining eligibility for the hardship exemption.
-Family must sign a document consenting to participate in required self-sufficiency activities with the Achievement Academy.
-Criterion for hardships may include but not be limited to:
+The family must sign a document consenting to participate in required self-sufficiency activities with the Achievement Academy.
+Criteria for hardships may include but not be limited to: